Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: V
 - **Duration**: 1 round
 You speak a word of Power, targeting a creature you can see within range.
 The target takes 25 Psychic damage and is [Dazed](conditions.md#dazed) until the end of its next turn.
-This damage can’t reduce a creature below 1 Hit Point.
+This damage can't reduce a creature below 1 Hit Point.
 **Using a Higher-Level Spell Slot.** The Psychic damage increases by 10 for every slot level above 5.
 - **Classes**: Bard, Sorcerer, Warlock, Wizard *(Source: CS)*